Growing Community Colleges Eye Expansion Opportunities

 This video offers an overview of New River Community College.

-While the school is looking at a number of locations, a definite solution to the expansion problem has yet to be determined.
+While the school looks at several locations, a definite solution to the expansion problem has yet to be determined.
 The mayor of Princeton, Patricia Wilson, told the Telegraph, “We don’t know where they would be looking to relocate, whether it would be downtown or somewhere else in the Princeton area, but we are excited to see this happening.
 Hopefully, we are offering people an opportunity to stay here in Princeton and developing business opportunities for them as well.”

 Branching Out to Begin Soon at Pitt Community College